winnieyangwannan/RippleTagging/_pages/about.md

 </div>

 During NREM sleep 😴, ripples resume their activity.
-Are awake ripples related to those during subsequent sleep?
+Are awake ripples related to those during subsequent sleep (post-sleep)?
 We compared their population activities.